 Following childbirth, hysterectomy, menopause, or due to other risk factors, women often face abdominal issues related to weakened muscles, including pelvic organ prolapse (POP) and stress urinary incontinence (SUI).
 A surgical mesh, usually manufactured from a type of plastic and implanted transvaginally (and less often through the abdomen) has been used in recent years to treat these conditions.

 When designed and implanted correctly, many of these products improve the lives of women who suffer from organs like the uterus, bladder or rectum falling into the vaginal canal or urinary incontinence due to increased physical activity.
-However, manufacturers of some of these products have used materials or provided surgical directions which has led to serious and debilitating complications.

 At HSH, lawyer Paul Miller has extensive experience in litigation and settlements involving these defective products which have harmed thousands of women.
 We can explain your options and help you obtain compensation for the damage and pain this product has inflicted on you.

 Transvaginal mesh is a surgical net-like material, usually made from polypropylene plastic, that is used to strengthen vaginal wall tissue that is either stretched or too weak to support surrounding organs.
 The material, which had previously been used in hernia surgeries and to correct incontinence issues, began to be used in vaginal surgeries in the early 2000s instead of dissolvable sutures which tended to have a higher rate of failure.
 Unlike those temporary sutures, transvaginal mesh is a durable and much more permanent material.